Sanctioned Tournament Application

 • Use of the Pickleball Canada Sanctioned Logo for promotion of tournament

-• General liability insurance for the event and certificate of insurance (Provincial/Territorial affiliates and their affiliated clubs only)
+• General liability insurance for the event

 • Increased participation because the tournament is recognized as a high-quality experience